Mingmingkhan/starfish/README.md

 # Starfish
-Data and code for Antarctic Peninsula and Powell Basin BNI
+Data and code for Antarctic Peninsula and Powell Basin BNI for the manuscript:
+Predators do not structure deep water filter feeding communities in the Antarctic benthos

 The supplements folder contains the following files: